 A male differs from a female in its anal and dorsal fins.
 The caudal peduncle of the male is also more slender than that of a female and sports a thin dark line running along its length.
 When in breeding dress, the red coloration on the tips of the ventral fin increases

 They are peaceful fish that can be kept with other types of tetra like neon, cardinal, or glowlight.
-They also get along well with most livebearers and danios.
+They also get along well with most livebearers and Danios.

-What about other types of fish?
 When choosing tank mates, the Rummy nose really should not be kept with any fish larger than half an inch long because they may become lunch for larger tank mates.

 Also Read: Best Ruby Tetra Guide: Explained in Details

 The breeding process involves the female laying about 300 eggs among the plants.
 The eggs will be adhesive and yellowish-orange.
-When this process is complete, the adults should be removed from the tank; if not, they will eat their own young.
+When this process is complete, the adults should be removed from the tank; if not, they will eat their young.

 The eggs hatch in about three days but do not free-swim for another four days.
 Once they are free-swimming, they can be fed newly hatched brine shrimp or micro worms.

-The Rummy nose Tetra is an omnivorous fish that will eat most types of food.
+Rummy Nose Tetra is an omnivorous fish that will eat most types of food.
 They prefer small live or frozen food items, but they will also eat flake food and pellets.
 They eat many different types of food, so they should be able to find something they like in most cases.

 A good diet will ensure the fish are in good health.
 A poor diet will result in malnutrition, which can lead to secondary infections and even the death of the fish.